zenstreamz/AIOStreams/README.md

 ### Cloudflare Workers

 Unfortunately, it is not currently possible to set environment variables for this addon on a Cloudflare Worker.
 You will have to modify the code directly.
 You can look in `packages/utils/src/settings.ts` to change the default values.

-### Render

-You can set environment variables in the Render dashboard.

-1. Go to the [Render dashboard](https://dashboard.render.com/) and select the `AIOStreams` service.
-2. Click on the `Environment` tab under the `Manage` section.
-3. Click on the `Edit` button.
-4. Click `Add Environment Variable` and enter the name and value of the environment variable you want to set.
-5. Once you have added all the environment variables you want to set, click `Save, build, and deploy`.

-### Hugging Face

-1. Go to your Hugging Face space and click on the `Settings` tab.
-2. Scroll down to `Variables and Secrets` and click on `New secret`.
-   > [!WARNING]
-   > Ensure you are using `Secrets`, especially for `SECRET_KEY`.
-Variables are public and can be seen by anyone.
-3. Enter the name and value of the environment variable you want to set.
-The description is optional and can be left empty.

 ### Local